-- A. A written comprehensive examination to include questions in the following content areas: - 1.
-Organizational theory and administrative behavior - 2.
-Justice and Public Safety: Structure and Process - 3.
-The student's area of concentration.
+- B. Comprehensive Examination Option - 1.
+The student will be required to complete a Comprehensive examination which will include questions in the following content areas: - a.
+Organizational Theory and Administrative Behavior - b.
+Justice and Public Safety: Structure and Process - c.
+The student's area of concentration - Students choosing this option will be required to complete a minimum of 50 quarter hours of coursework.